-- a) Voluntary agreement;
+Voluntary agreement;

-- b) Communicated by words;
+Communicated by words;

-- c) At the time of the sexual activity;
+At the time of the sexual activity;

-- d) To engage in each of the sexual activities at issue in a given case.
+To engage in each of the sexual activities at issue in a given case.

 Such agreement must be expressly requested and, if given, expressly stated.
 Current agreement must not be assumed or inferred from previous instances when reliable consent was given by the Complainant.
 Agreement from a person who is visibly intoxicated or otherwise impaired shall not be regarded as reliable consent.
 Agreement to engage in one sexual activity (such as touching) is not agreement to engage in a different sexual activity (such as an act).
 Agreement can be withdrawn at any time and, if so withdrawn, the sexual activity shall stop.

-All first year students participate in a mandatory orientation program and the on-line SAPU (Sexual Assault Prevention for Undergraduates) program offered by EverFi - these programs are designed to educate students about sexual misconduct and domestic violence, MMA policies and Maine laws, and the grievance process, as well as provide training on safe and effective bystander intervention and risk reduction strategies.
-A session during Parent Orientation in the summer (offered virtually in 2020) provides an overview of the Academy's Sexual Misconduct Policy and Title IX obligations in addition to information about sexual assault on college campuses.
+All first year students participate in the on-line SAPU (Sexual Assault Prevention for Undergraduates) program offered by EverFi and discuss sexual assault response and prevention with the Dean of Student Services and VP for Student Affairs during the first month of either the First Year Experience class or Personal Development class (required for first year students) - these programs are designed to educate students about sexual misconduct and domestic violence, MMA policies and Maine laws, and the grievance process, as well as provide training on safe and effective bystander intervention and risk reduction strategies.
+A session during Parent Orientation in the summer (offered in-person and virtually in 2021) provides an overview of the Academy's Sexual Misconduct Policy and Title IX obligations in addition to information about sexual assault on college campuses.
 Parents are given tools to have conversations with their students regarding their expectations of behavior.
+Resident assistants and student leaders in the regiment of midshipmen participate in annual pre-service training on sexual assault and domestic violence prevention and response facilitated by the Title IX Coordinator and representatives from AMHC, the local advocacy and support agency in Hancock County.